rotki/rotki/docs/usage_guide.rst

 You can see the status of your Yearn Vaults, Aave lending, Compound supply along with your DAI in MakerDAO DSR.

-The accounts that can be auto-detected from your given blockchain accounts.
+The accounts are auto-detected from your given blockchain accounts.
-However you can manage the different modules and addresses that are queried to make the retrieval faster.
+However you can, and most probably should, manage the different modules and addresses that are queried to make the retrieval faster.
 For more information you can check :ref:`customize-module-settings`.

 You can see how much of each asset you have locked over all of your accounts and how much of each is locked